USC-Office-of-Sustainability/SustainabilityResearchFinder/README.md

 Research</a>.
-In particular, we would like to recognize the following people for their contributions to the development of this project, and the data and code: Alison Chen, Amber Madole, Aurora Massari, Bhavya Ramani, Brian Tinsley, Julie Hopper, Ric Xian, and Xinyi Zhang.
+In particular, we would like to recognize the following people for their contributions to the development of this project, and the data and code: Alison Chen, Amber Madole, Aurora Massari, Bhavya Ramani, Brian Tinsley, Feiyang Wang, Julie Hopper, Ric Xian, and Xinyi Zhang.

 ## Questions?

-If you have any questions, comments, or concerns, please reach out to Alison Chen <achen807@usc.edu> or Julie Hopper <juliehop@usc.edu>
+If you have any questions, comments, or concerns, please reach out to Dr. Julie Hopper: oosdata(at)usc.edu